If you are looking to get a Cocker and going to have him living in the house then you’ll probably want to know do Cocker spaniels shed hair?

 So, the answer is.
 Yes, Cocker spaniels do shed hair, it is perfectly natural and nothing to be concerned about.
 It can be minimised by regular grooming and basic care.
 Weekly brushing and regular trimming of hair will reduce the amount of hair shedding.

 Shedding is perfectly normal for most dogs, including Cockers and the other spaniel breeds.
 However if your spaniel is losing hair excessively, then there may be something more that needs the attention of your vet.

 Your spaniel’s coat is just that, a coat.
 His fur and hair help him to control his body temperature and to protect him from the weather, such as the sun and ice and rain.

 When his coat stops growing, he will naturally shed.
-The amount that he will shed will depend on his breed, his health, the weather and sometimes his living and accommodation arrangements.
+The amount that your spaniel sheds will depend on his breed, his health, the weather and sometimes his living and accommodation arrangements.

 What is normal shedding?

 Most dogs, particularly those with double coats, which include Cocker spaniels, will shed their coats when the weather begins to improve.